Chris Farnell: Charlton Athletic

 Farnell came under scrutiny for his involvement in a failed Charlton Athletic takeover attempt with Paul Elliott in June 2020.
 He was instructed to advise majority owner Tahnoon Nimer with his shareholder dispute with executive chairman and minority shareholder Matt Southall.
 He was present when police were called to The Valley as tensions rose.
 In June 2020 it was announced that the club had been taken over by Elliott; however, in a court case the following month, Farnell admitted the sale had not completed.
 On 6 August 2020, the attempted takeover by Elliott and Farnell was officially rejected by the EFL, with the EFL saying three individuals, one of them Farnell, were "subject to a disqualifying condition".
-Police had to be called to his offices in Hale, Cheshire after some supporters gained entry and demanded answers regarding the running of the club, and following news of Farnell's EFL disqualification both East Street Investments and Charlton Athletic officially terminated Farnell's involvement.
+Police had to be called to his offices in Hale, Greater Manchester after some supporters gained entry and demanded answers regarding the running of the club, and following news of Farnell's EFL disqualification both East Street Investments and Charlton Athletic officially terminated Farnell's involvement.
 BBC Sport established that the Solicitors Regulation Authority was investigating a complaint about Farnell.
 It had been alleged that Farnell had conflict of interest by acting for both parties in the potential sale of the club.